-Zero forcing in graphs offers remarkable insights into the controllability of multiagent systems, which is related to controlling a network of agents as desired by injecting external input signals through a subset of agents called leaders.
+ZF in graphs offers remarkable insights into the controllability of multiagent systems, which is related to controlling a network of agents as desired by injecting external input signals through a subset of agents called leaders.
 Network controllability has been a central theme in network control systems and network science.
-Several critical issues related to network controllability have been explored in the literature, including capturing the influence of network topology on controllability, fundamental limits, and practical implications of controlling networks [6]-[11].
-Another crucial aspect of network controllability is the computation of the minimum set of leader agents to control the network, also referred to as the minimum leader selection problem [12]-[14].
-The notion of ZFS in graphs adequately characterizes the leader selection problem and provides conditions to select optimal leader agents to control the network [5], [15]-[17].
+Several critical issues related to network controllability have been explored in the literature, including capturing the influence of network topology on controllability, fundamental limits, and practical implications of controlling networks [6], [7], [8], [9], [10], [11].
+Another crucial aspect of network controllability is the computation of the minimum set of leader agents to control the network, also referred to as the minimum leader selection problem [12], [13], [14].
+The notion of ZFS in graphs adequately characterizes the leader selection problem and provides conditions to select optimal leader agents to control the network [5], [15], [16], [17].

 As a result, the problem of computing a minimum ZFS in graphs is crucial.
-It is well known that computing a minimum ZFS, is NP-hard [18].
+It is well known that computing a minimum ZFS is NP-hard [18].
 The ZFS problem has been an active research topic in graph theory.
-However, most of the research in ZFS revolves around finding upper and lower bounds on the size of the minimum ZFS, called the zero forcing number, and refining bounds for specific graph families (e.g., [19]-[21]).
-In the literature, there are algorithms to compute a minimum ZFS, for instance, the wavefront algorithm [22], [23], and Integer Programming formulations [24]-[26]; however, they are not suitable for large graphs due to their exponential time complexities.
-Thus, one has to rely on efficient heuristics, such as greedy, to obtain small-sized ZFS.
+However, most of the research in ZFS revolves around finding upper and lower bounds on the size of the minimum ZFS, called the zero forcing number, and refining bounds for specific graph families (e.g., [19], [20], [21]).